Institutional Investors

 $B

-• the establishment of a new non-labelled benchmark bond,
+• the establishment of a new benchmark bond,

-• accessing markets through reverse enquiry, taps and syndication.
+• accessing markets through reverse enquiry, taps, tenders and syndications.

-WATC expects to maintain approximately $2.5 billion - $4.5 billion of commercial paper outstanding through its domestic Short Term Inscribed Stock (STIS) and offshore ECP programs over the 2023-24 financial year.
+In addition to the term funding requirement, WATC expects to maintain approximately $2.5 billion – $4.5 billion of commercial paper outstanding through its domestic Short Term Inscribed Stock (STIS) and offshore ECP programs over the 2024–25 financial year.

 Banner image below - The Bell Tower, Perth.
 Image courtesy of Tourism Western Australia.